chris-official/PyTorchGAF/README.md

-# PyTorchGAF: PyTorch-accelerated implementation of the Gramian Angualr Field (GAF)
+# PyTorchGAF: PyTorch-accelerated implementation of the Gramian Angular Field (GAF)

 The provided GAF implementation uses pure PyTorch.
 It provides the following benefits and features:
 - Supports batched data.